Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <def title="DeliveryZoneRecord">
 <p>A class that maintains statistical data and metrics for specific delivery zones to optimize delivery operations.
-This class is different from DeliveryMetricRecord as it handles the zone in its entirety, that is, this class provides information for a delivery zone in a given day, for example, as opssoed to DeliveryMetricRecord providing information about a single delivery from a single driver</p>
+This class is different from DeliveryMetricRecord as it handles the zone in its entirety, that is, this class provides information for a delivery zone in a given day, for example, as opposed to DeliveryMetricRecord providing information about a single delivery from a single driver</p>
 <list type="bullet">
 <li><b><format color="CornFlowerBlue">zoneCompletedDeliveries</format></b>: Counter tracking the total number of completed deliveries in this zone</li>